bcnmy/docs/docs/tutorials/nodejs/setupaccountinitiation.md

 :::

 :::info
 The contract for your smart account is **not yet deployed** at this stage.
 Thanks to counterfactual address generation, you can know the address beforehand.
-This address is derived from the module and parameters used during creation—specifically, the **signer** in this case.
+This address is derived from the module and parameters used during creation specifically, the **signer** in this case.
 :::

 Run this script, and your command prompt will show your smart account's address, marking the successful setup and initialization.